 by Marten Schoonman, co-founder and co-director

 In 2016 I posted a blog about digitale beehive monitoring, in which I described the opportunities it could have.
-I've not let go of that quest since.
-It lead to the formation of the BEEP Foundation.
+I have not let go of that quest since.
+It lead to the formation of the BEEP foundation.

 A brief history

 Developing digital tools for bees was not a one man job.
 I met with Pim van Gennip, a designer and developer, who got interested in the concept.
 He helped me out with the construction of the first version of what we now call the BEEP base.
 We brainstormed with beekeepers in Amsterdam at Beelease and Utrecht at BVU.
 Based on these sessions we decided that our first step in helping beekeepers would be to modernise beekeeping administration with digital colony hive logs, instead of the paper version that is widely used.

 Beelease did great in conducting a small scale crowdfunding campaign to fund the first version of the BEEP app, a responsive website or webapp.
 We focussed on creating a so-called minimal viable product to check its feasibility among beekeepers.
 It was the first step on our BEEP journey and serious numbers of beekeepers signed up.
 In this stage, Bente Deenekamp contributed her talent and designed our logo.
 As we moved on, we discovered BEEP's way of working, which we like to describe as forward looking, iterative and solution-minded.